VAPE COILS 101: A Dinner Lady Guide to Choosing Compatible Coils

-The resistance of a coil is measured in ohms and the required ohm level greatly depends on the device type, e-liquid formulation type and the preferred amount of vapour production.
+The resistance of a vape coil is measured in ohms and the required ohm level greatly depends on the device type, e-liquid formulation type and the preferred amount of vapour production.
 Choosing the right ohms has a direct impact on the quality of your vape.

 As a rule, box mods should be paired with low resistance coils at higher wattages for impressive vapour production; pen-style devices used with 50:50s or Nic Salts at a lower wattage for a vaping style that is most like smoking; and pod mods and refillable pods with most liquids depending on preferred vaping style and the device wattage output.

 Coils should be changed regularly to ensure a great tasting vape every time, although the length of time a coil may last depends on vaping style and e-liquid preference.
-As high VG e-liquids – think Dinner Lady 30:70s and Shortfills – tend to be thicker and sweeter, the accompanying coil can burn out quicker than with other e-liquid formulations.
+As high VG e-liquids tend to be thicker and sweeter, the accompanying coil can burn out quicker than with other e-liquid formulations.
 Vapers will know when their coils should be replaced when noticing a distinct burnt or unpleasant taste to their vape.